DIL8654/Algorithms-java/README.md

 For example, the input [3, 4, -1, 1] should give 2.
 The input [1, 2, 0] should give 3.

 You can modify the input array in-place.

+#EightHouses Colony problem
+A colony of eight houses, represented as cells, are arranged in a straight line.
+Each day every cell competes with its adjacent cells (neighbours).
+ An integer value of 1 represents an active cell and value of 0 represents an inactive cell.
+If both the neighbours are either active or inactive, the cell becomes inactive the next day; otherwise it becomes active on the next day.
+The two cells on the ends have a single adjacent cell, so the other adjacent cell can be assumed to be always inactive.
+Even after updating the cell state, its previous state is considered for updating the state of other cells.
+  The cell information of all cells should be updated simultaneously.